Compensation and Labor Laws

 - The employer derives no immediate financial advantage from the intern

-- No more than 30% of the intern's time should be spent on clerical or repetitive tasks
+- No more than approximately 30% of the intern's time should be spent on clerical or repetitive tasks

-- The internship is a substantial learning experience, such that a faculty member would approve the internship as worthy of academic credit
+- The internship is a substantial learning experience, such that a faculty member would approve the internship as worthy of academic credit if desired by the student

 For information on Internship Program Best Practices for Employers, click here.